corda/corda/docs/source/creating-a-cordapp.rst

     task deployNodes(type: com.r3corda.plugins.Cordform, dependsOn: ['build']) {
         directory "./build/nodes" // The output directory
-        networkMap "Notary" // The artemis address of the node named here will be used as the networkMapAddress on all other nodes. node {
+        networkMap "Controller" // The artemis address of the node named here will be used as the networkMapAddress on all other nodes. node {
-            name "Notary"
+            name "Controller"
-            dirName "notary"
+            dirName "controller"
             nearestCity "London"
             notary true // Sets this node to be a notary advertisedServices []